 A substantial portion of our revenues and costs are derived from the purchase and sale of crude oil and petroleum products in our crude oil marketing business, which is included in the onshore facilities and transportation segment, and revenues and costs associated with our Alkali Business, which is included in the sodium minerals and sulfur services segment.
-The decrease in our revenues and costs between the 2020 Quarter and the 2019 Quarter is primarily attributable to: (i) decreases in crude oil and petroleum product prices and, to an extent, sales volumes; and (ii) negative impacts of contractual export pricing and soda ash volumes in our Alkali Business.
+The decrease in our revenues and our costs and expenses between the 2020 Quarter and the 2019 Quarter is primarily attributable to: (i) decreases in crude oil and petroleum product prices and, to an extent, sales volumes; and (ii) lower sales volumes in our sodium minerals and sulfur services segment due to lower economic and market demand as a result of Covid-19 and lower contractual export pricing as it relates to our Alkali Business.

-As it relates to our crude oil marketing business, the average closing prices for West Texas Intermediate crude oil on the New York Mercantile Exchange ("NYMEX") decreased 15.8% to \$46.17 per barrel in the 2020 Quarter, as compared to \$54.85 per barrel in the 2019 Quarter.
-Additionally, impacts from COVID-19 along with actions taken by OPEC and other oil exporting nations beginning in early March 2020 have caused additional significant price declines and volatility in oil and gas prices.
+As it relates to our crude oil marketing business, the average closing prices for West Texas Intermediate crude oil on the New York Mercantile Exchange ("NYMEX") decreased 53% to \$27.85 per barrel in the 2020 Quarter, as compared to \$59.79 per barrel in the 2019 Quarter.
+Additionally, impacts from Covid-19 along with actions taken by OPEC and other oil exporting nations beginning in early March 2020 caused additional significant price declines and volatility in oil and gas prices.
 These low and volatile commodity prices are expected to continue at least for the near term and possibly longer.
 We would expect changes in crude oil prices to continue to proportionately affect our revenues and costs attributable to our purchase and sale of crude oil and petroleum products, producing minimal direct impact on Segment Margin, Net Income, and Available Cash before Reserves.
 We have limited our direct commodity price exposure related to crude oil and petroleum products through the broad use of fee-based service contracts, back-to-back purchase and sale arrangements, and hedges.
 As a result, changes in the price of crude oil would proportionately impact both our revenues and our costs, with a disproportionately smaller net impact on our Segment Margin.
 However, we do have some indirect exposure to certain changes in prices for oil, natural gas, and petroleum products, particularly if they are significant and extended.
 We tend to experience more demand for certain of our services when commodity prices increase significantly over extended periods of time, and we tend to experience less demand for certain of our services when commodity prices decrease significantly over extended periods of time.
 For additional information regarding certain of our indirect exposure to commodity prices, see our segment-by-segment analysis below and the section of our Annual Report entitled "Risks Related to Our Business."